Credit card comparison tool

 Pros

-• Offers impressive bonus rates of between 2% and 4% cash back across five major spending categories.
+- High earning: Offers impressive bonus rates across five major spending categories.

-• Link your card to Journie Rewards to get deeper discounts on gas at participating Pioneer, Fas Gas, Ultramar and Chevron stations.
+- Gas savings: Link your card to Journie Rewards to get discounts on gas at participating Pioneer, Fas Gas, Ultramar and Chevron stations.

 Cons

-• The card’s emergency travel medical insurance covers the first 10 days of your trip, so you’ll have to buy additional insurance for longer journeys.
-Plus, there’s no lost and delayed baggage insurance.
+- Limited travel insurance: Emergency medical insurance only covers the first 10 days of your trip, and there’s no lost and delayed baggage insurance.

-• The caps on bonus earn rates are a bit stricter than those of some other cards.
-After reaching $20,000 in purchases within the bonus categories or $80,000 in total spending, any additional purchases will only earn 1% cash back.
-This resets the day after your December statement is issued.
+- Earning cap: The bonus rate caps are stricter than those of some other cards.
+After reaching $20,000 in purchases within the bonus categories or $80,000 in total spending, additional purchases will only earn 1% cash back.

 Honourable mention